prasshantg/CarND-Capstone/Reflection.md

 * /current_pose can be used to determine the vehicle's location.
 * /image_color which provides an image stream from the car's camera.
 These images are used to determine the color of upcoming traffic lights.

 The node publishes the index of the waypoint for nearest upcoming red light's stop line to a single topic.
-This index will be later be used by the waypoint updater node to set the target velocity.
+This index will be later used by the waypoint updater node to set the target velocity.

 * /traffic_waypoint